mjeyarax/go-trustagent/README.md

 To debug GTA in a 'gta-devel' container, it must run 'systemd' so that services that support http, tpm2-abrmd, dmidecode (for platform-info), etc. can run.

 1. Start an container of `gta-devel` that runs `systemd`...
-    * `docker run --rm --privileged -ti -e 'container=docker' -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v $(pwd):/docker_host  gta-devel /usr/sbin/init`
+    * `docker run --rm --privileged -ti -e 'container=docker' -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v $(pwd):/docker_host -p 9443:1443 gta-devel /usr/sbin/init`
 2. Use Docker/vscode to 'attach' to the container.
 3. Change directory to where trustagent*.bin file exists.
 4. Create a `trustagent.env` file...